ankitmishra1201/evento_app/README.md

 # EVENTO APP

-### An Mobile Application for both Android and IOS which allows the Customers, Event Organisers and Event Logistics to interact each other inside the one platform .
+### A Mobile Application for both Android and IOS which allows the Customers, Event Organisers and Event Logistics to interact each other inside the one platform .

 #### THERE ARE THREE DIFFERENT MODULES INVOLVED OVER HERE
 <br>